DeterminateSystems/nix-installer/README.md

 ### On GitLab

-GitLab CI runners are typically Docker based and run as the `root` user.
-This means `systemd` is not present, so the `--init none` option needs to be passed to the Linux planner.
+[GitLab CI][gitlab-ci] runners are typically [Docker] based and run as the `root` user.
+This means that `systemd` is not present, so you need to pass the `--init none` option to the Linux planner.

-On the default [GitLab.com](https://gitlab.com/) runners, `nix` can be installed and used like so:
+On the default [GitLab] runners, you can install Nix using this configuration:

 ```yaml
 test: